EasyScience/EasyApp/EXAMPLES.md

 ### Type III Examples: IntermediatePy and AdvancedPy (Python runtime with Python backend)

-These examples demonstrate how to use a Python runtime to execute the QML frontend and the Python backend located in `Backends/real_backend.py`.
+These examples demonstrate how to use the Python runtime to run the QML GUI binded with the Python backend located in `Backends/real_backend.py`.
 These examples can be run through Python in the same way as Type II described above.
-These examples have a Python-based backend (proxy object), which gets created in `main.py` and then exposed to QML.
-The Qt QML GUI then acceses the backend by calling methods exposed by the proxy object in the `Backends/real_py` folder.
+In these examples, the Python-based backend is registered in `main.py` and then imported into QML.
+The Qt QML GUI then accesses the backend by calling the properties and methods of the classes defined in the `Backends/real_py` folder.

 #### Possible Issues

 * If in Qt Creator some components are highlighted and marked as "Unknown component.
 (M300)", try resetting via "Tools > QML/JS > Reset Code Model".

-### Type IV Examples: BasicC++
+### Type IV Examples: BasicC++ (QML backend)

 This example can be run after compilation into an executable program.
 It only has a mock backend in QML (the C++ backend is not implemented).
 The minimum configuration requires a base `main.cpp` file and, if Qt Creator is used as the IDE, a `*.pro` file.